 4 CAUSES OF PROJECT DELAYS AND HOW YOU CAN AVOID THEM

 Construction projects are complex ventures that require coordination between many teams of people, goods, and materials.
 They also require permission and permits from different internal and external bodies to ensure that everything is on track and functioning safely.

-A successful project is one which is completed on schedule and handed over within the allocated time, on budget, with required specifications, and to the satisfaction of all stakeholders.
-As an important support component to construction, sourcing and building the correct formwork can help make or break a project.
-The right kind of scaffolding not only facilitates construction, it keeps your site safe and helps you meet project deadlines on time.
+A successful project is one that is completed on schedule and handed over within the allocated time, on budget, with required specifications, and to the satisfaction of all stakeholders.
+As an important support component to construction, sourcing, and building the correct formwork can help make or break a project.
+The right kind of scaffolding not only facilitates construction, but it also keeps your site safe and helps you meet project deadlines on time.

 Detailed below are four scaffolding-related reasons that may be causing your company construction delays.

 An inexperienced scaffolding supplier will not only be unable to meet the demands of your construction schedule, but they may also be unequipped to manage specific construction-related formwork needs.
 Scaffolding cannot work as a one-size-fits-all.
 Every project has specialized requirements, and only a professional formwork provider knows what works where.

 Although many formworks have commonalities that can be applied across most situations, modern construction demands are very different from what was traditionally expected from building projects.
 As engineers and architects push the boundaries of design, formwork providers need to also reinvent scaffolding to meet construction needs.
 Nowadays, the design specificity and related mechanical requirements are more demanding based on the bearing capacity of concrete structures and their shapes.
 Hiring unskilled and poorly stocked subcontractors can cause accidents, breakdowns, and delays across projects.